DonGateley/UWW/README.md

+#Cain space
-Project to establish Cain Space.
+Project to establish Cain space.

 What it takes to anchor spacetime is the act of defining some specific event in some CMB's phase space as a standard origin.
 Then any past or future event relative to it will have a universal and unique phase space coordinate with the same meaning to everyone, everywhere.
 Universal spacetime stamps seems to me to have conceptual value and contain useful information.
 I'm not sure what all value yet, just a hunch.